Shells in a Toroidal Nucleus in the Intermediate Mass Region

 \section{Possible mechanisms for the production of toroidal high-spin isomers and toroidal vortex isomers}

 The method of production and detection of toroidal nuclei depends on their lifetimes which are however difficult to estimate because they require the knowledge of the potential energy surface and the effective mass parameter in many different degrees of freedom.
-Many mean-field calculations from independent groups have been carried out \cite{Ich12,Sta14,Sta15,Sta15a,Sta16,Kos17,Sta17,Kos18,Cao18}.
+Many mean-field calculations from independent groups have been carried out \cite{Ich12,Ich14,Sta14,Sta15,Sta15a,Sta16,Kos17,Sta17,Kos18,Cao18}.
 They indicate stability against small amplitude oscillations, as 3-dimensional calculations with 3-dimensional noises have been carried out and they yield toroidal high-spin isomeric energy minima.
 However, the stability against large amplitude oscillations, as for example against the Plateau-Raleigh instability \cite{plateau,rayleigh14,eggers97} is not known.
-The experimental extraction of the width for toroidal $^{28}$Si high-spin isomer indicates that the widths are broad for low-spin states, become narrower than the instrument bin size of a 3-4 MeV for the I=28, 36, and 44 states, and they become broader again for possible higher-spin states \cite{Cao18}.
-We are therefore led to expect that the lifetime depends on the spins and the excitation energies.
+Subject to further studies to confirm or refute the experimental evidence for possible population of toroidal high-spin isomers in \cite{Cao18}, the tentative extraction of the width for toroidal $^{28}$Si high-spin isomer indicates that the widths may be broad for low-spin states, become narrower than the instrument bin size of a 3-4 MeV for the I=28, 36, and 44 states, and they become broader again for possible higher-spin states.
+We may expect that the lifetime depends on the spins and the excitation energies.
 For low-spin states, as they lie in highly excited region of states of similar angular momentum from the co-existing sphere-like geometry, there may be extensive mixing that will likely broaden the widths and shorten the lifetimes of these low-spin states.
 Longer lifetimes may be reached by promoting nucleons to populate higher but well-bound single-particle orbitals to lead to higher-spin toroidal high-spin isomers as yrast states with hardly any mixing of states of similar angular momentum from the sphere-like geometry.
-However, when the nucleon are promoted to higher-energy orbitals that may be above or near the nucleon drip line in higher excitation energies, the widths of these high-spin states may be broadened again, with shorter lifetimes.
+However, when the nucleons are promoted to higher-energy orbitals that may be above or near the nucleon drip line in higher excitation energies, the widths of these high-spin states may be broadened again, with shorter lifetimes.